-Most people who look for sea glass beads usually buy fake sea glass beads in soft pastel colors.
+Most people who look for sea glass beads usually buy faux sea glass beads in soft pastel colors.

 The Difference Between Real and Faux Sea Glass Beads